Lee Magee: Personal life

 Magee was accused by Fred W. Kleine of St. Louis, Missouri in a reply to his wife Harriet Kleine's petition for divorce, with a charge that Harriet would meet Magee and other baseball players at Robison Field and bring them home.
 In one instance in May 1910, Fred W. Kleine claimed he found his wife drinking beer with Magee, Jack Bliss and Kitty Knight.
 Another instance, according to Fred W. Kleine, his wife had to assist an inebriated Magee down their stairs.
 All of the players denied wrongdoing, but said they had been guests at the Kleine's house, which was across the street from the ballpark.
 Magee responded that it was a leg injury that made him require assistance down the Kleine's stairs.
 The Oregonian noted that "Magee's name in a divorce suit along with other ball players, is not much of a surprise.
 Lee was a handsome boy and women admired him.
 He had an escapade on a sleeping car when he was playing first [base] for Seattle, that took diplomacy on the part of president Dugdale to smooth over."

 Magee married Beatrice Rogers in 1917 and during this time Magee petitioned the court in Cincinnati to legally change his name from Leopold Christopher Hoernschemeyer to Lee Magee.
 According to The Oregonian this was done so his wife would be known as Mrs. Magee following their marriage.
+Magee died on March 14, 1966 at St. Anthony's Hospital in Columbus, Ohio after a brief illness.
+Magee would be buried at Saint Joseph Cemetery in Lockbourne, Ohio.